Blue Butchery Knife

 Although he's not supposed to play favorites, Chef Chris Cosentino says this is the Shun Blue that's nearest and dearest to his protein- (and especially, pig-) loving heart.
 The six inch length is the precise length needed for efficient butchery—not a quarter inch more, not a quarter of an inch less.
 It can be used to bone and trim meat as well as to portion it.
 The six-inch length is also handy for anything you'd do with a utility knife—from trimming vegetables to slicing salami.
 Cutting is fast and easy with Blue's razor-sharp carbon steel edge and re-sharpening is easy, too.

-The Shun Blue Butchery Knife is part of the Shun Blue line, developed in partnership with award-winning chef, Chris Cosentino.
+The Shun Blue Butchery Knife is part of the Shun Blue series, developed in partnership with award-winning chef, Chris Cosentino.
 Internationally renowned for his "nose-to-tail" cooking philosophy, the Chef Cosentino chose traditional Japanese blade shapes that are essential for preparing the proteins for which he is so well known, as well as a selection of all-purpose tools every kitchen needs.
 These exciting knives feature a carbon steel cutting core for a razor-sharp edge and quick re-sharpening.
 For easier care, the "blue" carbon steel core is sandwiched between two layers of mirror-polished stainless steel.
 But note that these knives will need additional care to protect the edge from rust.
 The beautiful grey PakkaWood® handles are a variation on a traditional Japanese design modified to meet the chef's demands for secure and comfortable grip.
-The Shun Blue line makes this selection of classic Japanese culinary knives available to professionals and avid home cooks in the West.
+The Shun Blue series makes this selection of classic Japanese culinary knives available to professionals and avid home cooks in the West.

 Includes traditional Japanese wooden saya, or sheath.

 - Japanese san mai blade